antialias/CheatSheetSeries/cheatsheets/Error_Handling_Cheat_Sheet.md

 # Introduction

 Error handling is a part of the overall security of an application.
-Except in movies, an attack always begin by a **Reconnaissance** phase in which the attacker will try to gather as many technical information (often *name* and *version* properties) as possible about the target like for example the application server, the technologies, the frameworks, the libraries...
+Except in movies, an attack always begins with a **Reconnaissance** phase in which the attacker gathers as much technical information as possible, often name and version of the application server, frameworks, and supporting libraries about the target.
+Pooorly handled errors expose this information to potential attackers.

-So, if errors are not well handled then it can highly facilitate the work for an attacker into this initial phase that is very important for the rest of the whole attack.

-The following [link](http://blog.cipher.com/the-6-primary-phases-of-penetration-testing) provide an example of description of the differents phases of an attack.

 # Context